Children's Environmental Health

-The MDH is conducting a survey of Minnesotan's willingness to pay to reduce cancer risk from environmental causes.
-The project will allow the MDH to determine the value that adults place on protecting Minnesotans from potentially harmful exposures during childhood compared to exposures during adult years of life.
-The results will be a useful addition to the risk management information that is used to develop rules for air and water contaminants.
+The MDH conducted a survey of Minnesotan's willingness to pay to reduce cancer risk from environmental causes.
+The project evaluated the value that adults place on protecting Minnesotans from potentially harmful exposures during childhood compared to exposures during adult years of life.

 Go to > top